indyaah/anuj.pro/_posts/2012-11-18-my-encounters-with-postgresql-1.markdown

 ---
 layout: post
-title: My E with PostgreSQL (Part 1)
+title: My Encounters with PostgreSQL (Part 1)
 ---

 > From Dolphin to the Elephant